 What can I see inside Vatican City?

 Now, unless you are a diplomat or a cardinal, the only part of the Vatican one can visit are the Vatican Museums (on a guided tour or on your own), comprising the historical palace, once home of the popes, with the popes’ art collection and the Sistine Chapel, and Saint Peter’s Basilica.
-To visit the Vatican Gardens, you need to be on a Vatican guided tour (you can book it on the Vatican website).
-In this latter case you can stay inside the Museums after the tour of the gardens ends, without paying for another admission tickets.
+To visit the Vatican Gardens, you need to be on a tour guided by the Vatican staff (you can book it on the Vatican website).
+In this latter case, you can stay inside the Museums after the tour of the gardens ends, without paying for other admission tickets.

 How can I visit the Sistine Chapel?

 The only way to visit the Sistine Chapel is to buy tickets for the Vatican Museums as the Chapel is part of the Museums itinerary.
 It’s located at the end of a long series of corridors in the Vatican palaces.
 On a crowded day, it will take you around 30 minutes to reach it without exploring other areas of Museums.